 Today, the wine world is really beginning to pay attention.
 Pop down to the Co-op and pick up a bottle of Coteaux les Cèdres, the world’s first Lebanese Fairtrade wine and a Coteaux Heliopolis favourite.
 This full-bodied wine – the first in Lebanon and the Middle East to have both Fairtrade and Organic certifications – has the aroma of ripe strawberry and red cherry, a hint of rosemary and a touch of plum and nutmeg to finish.
 Oh, and not only is the wine organic, not only is it VEGAN, it’s deliciously moreish, high-quality stuff.
 No wonder Coteaux les Cèdres made The Wine Merchant’s Top 50 in 2013.
 And of course, it tastes all the sweeter knowing the first stock of Coteaux les Cèdres has already funded a fresh water tank to help address water shortages in remote parts of Lebanon.

 The beauty of Fairtrade wine is that it caters to all tastes and budgets.
 Gone are the days when your pesky dinner party guest might pipe up and say, “Isn’t Fairtrade wine expensive and tastes like vinegar?”
 That may have been true 14 years ago, but it certainly isn’t today.
-Tesco have just launched a range of delicious and affordable Fairtrade wines, or for an extra couple of quid at Co-op you can pick up the high-end Coteaux les Cèdres in red or white (RRP £11.99).
+You can pick up Coteaux les Cèdres in red or white (RRP £11.99).
 Whether you’re paying with loose change down the back of the sofa, or the kind of cash that folds, Fairtrade wine is not to be pigeonholed (and anyway, use a wine rack).

 So next time you play dinner party host, roll out the Fairtrade peanuts from Malawi, chocolates from Costa Rica and delicious wine from Lebanon!